 Located in Campbell’s Bay, Quebec, I also offer pottery lessons covering all aspects of throwing on the wheel.
 I primarily work with high fire stoneware and porcelain.
 The many glazes I use are of Korean, Chinese and Japanese origin fired to 1285 Celsius in oxidation.

 I take part in many shows and exhibitions throughout the year in the Ottawa area and beyond.
-I am open to giving workshops on intermediate to advanced throwing to groups or anyone interested.
+I am open to giving workshops on intermediate to advanced throwing, glazing and my approach to surface to groups or anyone interested.